 Yolanda: We just keep on going, which is great.
-And we refresh covers if we need to or focus on an important anniversary, we’re able to keep that momentum going.
-The fact that we keep our books in print longer than most other publishers has been one of the best selling points when talking with agents or with authors.
-People know it, the word is out there, and they love it and that is, in part, why they come to us and why they like working with us.
+And we refresh covers if we need to or focus on an important anniversary.
+The fact that we keep our books in print longer than most other publishers has been one of the selling points when talking with agents or with authors.
+People know it, the word is out there, and that is, in part, why they come to us and why they like working with us.

 IP: What are some goals that you have for Charlesbridge in the next five years?

-Yolanda: For me, as far as the editorial list goes, I’m really interested in new initiatives, new partnerships exploring any kind of licensing prospects, finding new ways to support and shore up our backlist series.
+Yolanda: I’m really interested in new initiatives, new partnerships exploring licensing prospects, and finding new ways to support and shore up our backlist series.
 For example, we’ve got two new series of math books that are coming out in 2020 that are kind-of under wraps for the moment, but it’s a partnership with an outside organization; it’s this really exciting and really different way of publishing for us.
-Finding new and different ways to continue to stretch ourselves so we can continue to grow not only the number of titles, because we have significantly bumped up our frontlist title production, but also the types of books that we’re doing.
-[We’re] focusing on trying to build up our Bologna International Rights books that we import to the list, that’s been another initiative.
-Like I said, it’s really never dull here.
+Finding new ways to continue to stretch ourselves so we can grow not only the number of frontlist titles, but also the types of books that we’re doing.
+One of our initiatives is to grow our list by buying rights to books published in other countries, many of which we find by attending the Bologna Book Fair.

 IP: Are there any upcoming works that you would like to discuss?

 Yolanda: On our Fall ‘18 list is a book called Night Train, Night Train, by Robert Burleigh and illustrated by Wendell Minor.
 When I first started at Charlesbridge, Wendell Minor was someone that we were talking with and for one reason or another it just never really worked out to sign him on.
-Then years later, we reconnected at an event and we’ve now done several books with him and this one, I just love it.
-It has the feel of a modern classic for me.
-He’s done it with illustrations of a journey from country to city, overnight, with a young boy going to visit his relatives.
-It’s a color book with beautifully-written poetry and the illustrations are gorgeous.
-They’re done in black and white with these pops of color that gradually accumulate over time.
-I just think it’s a great combination of wonderful writing, innovative illustration, and conceptual work and then the production values are so nice.
+Then years later, we reconnected at an event and we’ve now done several books with him.
+NIGHT TRAIN, NIGHT TRAIN has the feel of a modern classic for me.
+Wendell illustrates a journey from country to city, overnight, with a young boy going to visit his relatives.
+The illustrations are gorgeous, done in black and white with pops of color that gradually accumulate over time.
+It’s a great combination of wonderful writing, innovative illustration, and conceptual work.
 We did a beautiful cloth-paper case wrap with foil stamping—it’s just a really beautiful package overall.
 So, that’s one of my favorites for the fall.